northle/docs/src/docs/basics/configuration.md

 ## Environment configuration

-Default Northle projects contain a file called `.env`.
+A default Northle project contains a file called `.env`.
 This file is the place where things like database credentials and environment-specific settings should be stored.
 Northle automatically reads all `.env` variables.
 The default `.env` file contains following variables:

 ::: code .env
 ```